Draft itinerary and costs for 50th anniversary program in Indochina

 04:00pm Travel back to Ha Noi

-Sunday, April 20, 2025: HUE
+Sunday, April 20: HA NOI - HUE

-Flight to Hue.
+09:00pm Arrive in Hue.
+Transfer to Hotel.
 Check in Hotel

-Monday, April 21, 2025:
+Monday, April 21:

 08:00am Visit Thien Mu Pagoda & Hue Imperial Citadel

-Tuesday, April 22, 2025: QUANG TRI
+Tuesday, April 22: HUE - QUANG TRI

-08:00am Check out of hotel.
+08:00am Check out of hotel

 Leave Hue for Quang Tri by bus